chillerlan/php-qrcode/docs/Appendix/Contribute.md

 So you found a bug or the library code is somehow misbehaving?
 That's great (well, not that great tho).
 In that case, please [open a bug report and FILL OUT THE ISSUE TEMPLATE](https://github.com/chillerlan/php-qrcode/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=%5BBUG%5D)
-(i have to write that in all caps because nobody actually does it which usually leads to several avoidable follow-up questions that cost both of us precious time).
+(I have to write that in all caps because nobody actually does it which usually leads to several avoidable follow-up questions that cost both of us precious time).
 Below an example of the bug report template (it's not that hard):

 **Describe the bug**